History of immigration to the United States: 1990s: Illegal Immigration Reform and Immigration Responsibility Act of 1996

-Passed in September 1996, the Illegal Immigration Reform and Immigration Responsibility Act (IIRIRA) was a comprehensive immigration reform focusing on restructuring the process for admitting or removing undocumented immigrants.
-Its passing helped to strengthen U.S. immigration laws, restructured immigration law enforcement, and sought to limit immigration by addressing undocumented migration.
+Passed in September 1996, the Illegal Immigration Reform and Immigration Responsibility Act (IIRIRA) is a comprehensive immigration reform focusing on restructuring the process for admitting or removing undocumented immigrants.
+Its passing helped to strengthen U.S. immigration laws, restructure immigration law enforcement, and sought to limit immigration by addressing undocumented migration.
 The reforms affected legal immigrants, those seeking entry into the U.S. and those living undocumented in the country.

-Changes to asylum
+Changes in asylum criteria

-IIRIRA created new barriers for refugees seeking asylum in the U.S. by narrowing the asylum criteria that had been established in the Refugee Act of 1980.
+IIRIRA created new barriers for refugees seeking asylum by narrowing the asylum criteria that had been established in the Refugee Act of 1980.
 To prevent fraudulent asylum filings from people who were migrating for economic or work-related reasons, IIRIRA imposed an all-inclusive filing deadline called the "One Year Bar" to asylum.
 IIRIRA provided limited exceptions to this rule when an "alien demonstrates to the satisfaction of the Attorney General either the existence of changed circumstances which materially affect the applicant's eligibility for asylum or extraordinary circumstances relating to the delay in filing the application."
 IIRIRA also made the asylum process more difficult for refugees by allowing for the resettlement of refugees to third countries; "precluding appeals" to denied asylum applications; implementing higher processing fees; and having enforcement officers, rather than judges, determine the expedited removal of refugees.